Onemind-Services-LLC/naf/50 Version Control Systems in Network Automation with Git/exercise_6.md

 ## Problem Statement:
 ### GitLab Integration with Ansible Tower
 Let's utilize Ansible Tower to execute all the tasks we completed in the previous exercise and initiate the playbook through Ansible Tower.

 ## Steps

-- first login to ansible tower details of the tower you can found in the first lab.
+- **First login to Ansible Tower**: Details of the Tower can be found in the first lab.
 ![alt text](image-35.png)

 #### Creation of GitLab Credentials in AAP: